 - In the same bowl, add the remainder of ingredients except the all-purpose flour and mix well until thoroughly blended.
 Mixture should be soft.

 - Place in a covered casserole dish or baking pan covered with foil and bake at 350F degrees for 45 minutes or until cooked through (depends on the size of the bundookies).
-I often add 2 or 3 T water to the baking pan before sealing tightly with foil.
+I often add 2 or 3 Tablespoons of water to the baking pan before sealing tightly with foil.